 The outcome of the Council

-Following the death of King Viserys I, his small council examined the annals of the Great Council.
+Following the death of King Viserys I, and the start of the coup for the throne by the greens, Viserys' small council examined the annals of the Great Council.
 They determined that the houses which had dissented during the Great Council were likely to support the claim of Rhaenyra Targaryen instead of Aegon II Targaryen.

 Prelude to the Council